-This is a state park, so you have to pay to get in.
+You do have to pay to get into Fort Zachary Taylor Historic State Park but it is worth it and it isn’t too expensive – it was $10 for our family of 6.
 There is a large parking lot, and the park offers a civil war fort, beach, concession stand, and chair rental.
-It is about a 1 mile walk to get to Mallory Square from the fort but it is a nice walk so you could park here for the day and walk into downtown Key West.
+It is about a 1-mile walk to get to Mallory Square from the fort but it is a nice walk so you could park here for the day and walk into downtown Key West.

 You can explore the fort while you are here which is definitely worth it.
 You can climb up to the top to look out over the ocean and also explore inside the fort to get a feel for how people use to live there.
 Crazy!

 You can spend the whole day in the park.
 Hanging out at the beach in the morning, having a picnic lunch or buying lunch at the concession stand, then checking out the fort in the afternoon, bring your grill and grill out in the parking lot and watch the sunset and see the sunset cruises sail across the setting sun.
 It is beautiful from the park!

 This definitely made the list of our Top Beaches in Key West.
 Be sure to check it out!

 Key West Butterfly and Nature Conservatory

 Stroll the Key West Butterfly and Nature Conservatory to experience this tropical paradise filled with 100’s of butterflies.
 It is a great way to get away from the hustle and bustle of Key West!

 Tour President Harry S Truman’s winter home in Key West.
 It became the winter White House of America while Truman was in office and was a naval command center during the world wars.
 A great fit for any history buffs in your family.

 Ernest Hemingway Home